David-VTUK/CKA-StudyGuide/RevisionTopics/01-Cluster Architcture, Installation and Configuration.md

 ```
 Three endpoints exist - `healthz`,`livez` and `readyz` to indicate the current status of the API server

 #  Provision underlying infrastructure to deploy a Kubernetes cluster

 The topology choices above will influence the underlying resources that need to be provisioned.
 How these are provisioned are specific to the underlying cloud provider.
-Some generic observations
+Some generic observations:

-* Disable swap
+* Disable swap.
-* Leverage cloud capabilities for HA - ie using muliple AZ's
+* Leverage cloud capabilities for HA - ie using multiple AZ's.
-* Windows can be used for worker nodes, but not control plane
+* Windows can be used for worker nodes, but not control plane.

 # Perform a version upgrade on a Kubernetes cluster using Kubeadm